vinothdevops87-dotcom/devops-practice/README.md

 # devops-practice
 devops=practice
-This is the MAIN branch update.
+This is the  update from main.